 - 6.21 Make a Movie on iMovie

 This article will show you tutorial helping you to use iMovie to edit videos.
 It contains three parts: how to edit video with Windows Movie Maker on PC, edit video on Mac with iMove and briefly compares free video editors.
 It focuses on how to edit videos totally free.

 Part 1.
-How to Edit Video by using iMovie on Mac OS
+Best Alternative to iMovie for Mac OS X

 With iMovie '08, you can easily view and edit your videos.
 It comes with a built-in library, which can organize your videos automatically.
 Thus, all the movies you have created and all the video clips you have captured will be displayed in sequence.
 With its creative interface, iMovie enables you to create new project and view your library easily and quickly. iMovie provides a platform for sharing videos.
 With few clicks, you can upload movies to websites, like YouTube and make versions for iPhone, iPod, Apple TV, etc. In a word, editing movies on iMovie is a nice and ideal choice.
 Here is the basic information for how to edit videos on iMovie.